 UNT Jazz Studies: Audition Guidelines for Jazz Trumpet (Graduate)

 Prospective Jazz Studies majors whose principal instrument is trumpet will play one audition, with the Jazz Studies trumpet faculty.
 A classical audition will not be necessary.

-Part 1 - Prepared Transcription: Prepare a transcription of your choice (at least 32 bars, not to exceed 64 bars).
-This can be an excerpt from a solo by one of the following soloists: Lee Morgan, Freddie Hubbard, Miles Davis, Woody Shaw, Dizzy Gillespie, Kenny Dorham, Clifford Brown or Blue Mitchell.
-Students may perform this with our without written music, unaccompanied.
-If written out, please bring 3 copies for the audition panel for the live audition.
+Part 1 - Prepared Transcription: Prepare a transcription of your choice (at least 32 bars, not to exceed 80 bars).
+This can be an excerpt from a solo by one of the following soloists: Lee Morgan, Freddie Hubbard, Miles Davis, Louis Armstrong, Woody Shaw, Dizzy Gillespie, Kenny Dorham, Clifford Brown, Fats Navarro, Chet Baker, Nat Adderly or Blue Mitchell.
+Students are encouraged to perform this from memory and should play along with the recording.